Chang-Che-Kuei/Ray-Tracing/ReadMe.txt

 IDE: CodeBlocks
 How to run?
     Just build amd run it .
-    The program will read the file "input.txt" in the same folder and it produce the picture named "result.ppm".
+    The program will read the file mentioned on the top area of main.cpp it produce the picture named "result.ppm".